Singularities in mixed characteristic via perfectoid big Cohen-Macaulay algebras: Dominating integral perfectoid big Cohen-Macaulay -algebras

 \subsection{Making $B'$ a big Cohen-Macaulay $R^+$ algebra}

-The rough idea is to run the above construction for all module-finite domain extensions of $R$ and take the direct limit.
+The argument below is completely parallel to \cite[4.3.5]{AndreWeaklyFunctorialBigCM}.
+However, we include it for the convenience of the reader and since we are dealing with diagrams not exactly dealt with in {\it loc. cit.} The rough idea is to run the above construction for all module-finite domain extensions of $R$ and take the direct limit.
 Below we give the details.
 We write $R^+=\varinjlim_\beta R_\beta$ for a directed system of normal module-finite domain extensions $\{R_\beta\}_\beta$ of $R$.

 We let $S_\beta=(R_\beta\otimes_AR_\beta)/J_\beta$ and let $R_\beta=S_\beta/P_\beta$ for the minimal prime $P_\beta$ of $S_\beta$ defining the diagonal.
 By the same reasoning as above, there exists $g_{\beta} \in S_{\beta}$ such that $g_\beta\notin P_\beta$ and $g_\beta P_\beta=0$.
 Moreover, if $\alpha<\beta$, then it is straightforward to check that the image of $g_\alpha$ in $S_\beta/P_\beta$ is nonzero.
 Let $\underline{g}_\beta$ be a finite sequence of elements of $S_\beta$ such that each element in this sequence is the image of $g_\alpha$ for some $\alpha\leq \beta$ (so each element is not contained in $P_\beta$) and that $(\prod \underline{g}_\beta)P_\beta =0$ in $S_\beta$.
 We recall that we have an almost isomorphism